Zohaib2244/Nutty-Atlas-Creator/README.md

 - Upload any number of image files (PNG, JPG, etc.)
 - Choose square atlas size from 128×128 up to 4096×4096
 - Specify padding between sprites in pixels
+- **Trim Mode**: Automatically remove transparent padding from sprites for tighter packing
+  - Preserves original dimensions and sprite source bounds in JSON metadata
+  - Toggle on/off per project
+- **Edit Atlas Mode**: Load existing atlas + JSON to add new sprites
+  - Packs new sprites into remaining free space
+  - Merges old and new sprites in exported JSON
 - Automatically creates multiple atlases when images don't fit into a single sheet
 - Preview each atlas with pager controls
 - Live JSON metadata preview
-- Auto-pack: the app automatically packs and previews the atlases when images are added, removed, or when atlas settings change (no need to click "Pack & Preview").
+- Auto-pack: the app automatically packs and previews the atlases when images are added, removed, or when atlas settings change
   - If an image is larger than the selected atlas size, the image will be rejected and you will see an error.
 Pick a larger atlas size from the drop-down if you need more space.
 - Export all atlases and their JSON descriptors as a single ZIP pack
-- Clean, modern UI built with React and custom CSS (no Bootstrap)
+- Clean, modern UI with animated mode toggle and smooth transitions

 ## Project Structure